 - showing good work to others around the school.

 - recognising children’s achievements publicly, in, for example, the achievement assembly on Fridays.

 - awarding House and individual class points.

-- knowing the school rules well and being clear, firm and polite about behavior expectations
+- knowing the school rules well and be clear, firm and polite about behaviour expectations

 - remaining calm when speaking to children.
 This will help maintain your authority and keep your relationships with children positive.